About Us

 Annual Report of Services

 This report aims to provide our partners, donors, and interested individuals with insights into the organization’s initiatives and financial performance over the past year.
-Read through these pages and learn how KRFDC truly makes a difference by helping people and changing lives.
+Read through these pages and learn how Foothills truly makes a difference by helping people and changing lives.

 Financial Audit

-Ensuring transparency in our financial operations is a fundamental commitment of our executive staff at KRFDC.
+Ensuring transparency in our financial operations is a fundamental commitment of our executive staff at Foothills.
 In alignment with federal funding requirements, our agency undergoes an annual financial audit conducted by an external CPA firm.
 This audit serves as a comprehensive review of our financial condition and operations, providing valuable insights into our commitment to accountability and sound financial practices.

 Our Strategic Plan is our compass, directing all organizational service efforts to achieve tangible and meaningful outcomes in the lives of families and individuals.
 While our vision includes providing safety nets for crisis intervention and emergency services, we are equally committed to offering a diverse range of services.
 These services aim to identify barriers, teach effective ways to overcome negative factors, and shift focus on new opportunities.